Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Systematic misalignments

 \subsection{Validation of systematic distortions}

 Several validations are used to check the effect of misalignments and determine whether a particular set of alignment constants performs well.
-A validation is essentially a projection of the alignment performance onto a variable of interest.
+A validation is essentially a measurement of a variable of interest that is also a metric for the alignment performance.
 The quantities we choose to study typically have a known value under perfectly aligned conditions.
 For example, a distribution of residuals is expected to peak at 0 with a given width.
 The difference in parameters between two halves of a cosmic ray track is also expected to be 0 on average.
-The mass of a reconstructed \PZ boson should be around 91.2\GeV.
+The mass of a reconstructed \PZ~boson should be around 91.2\GeV.
 By detecting deviations from these expected values, especially deviations as functions of the track location or direction, we can search for biases.